YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 ##  **1. Overview**

-With the continuous development and improvement of Web 3.0 technologies, including blockchain, traditional Web 2.0 applications are transitioning to Web 3.0.
-NFT technology, as a significant carrier of digital assets in the Web 3.0 domain, has become a major focus of attention.
+With the continuous development and improvement of Web3 technologies, including blockchain, traditional Web2 applications are transitioning to Web3.
+NFT technology, as a significant carrier of digital assets in the Web3 domain, has become a major focus of attention.
 The industry expects breakthroughs and implementation of commercial applications, which are believed to be one of the triggers for the next market cycle.
 We firmly believe in this thesis and are committed to integrating various digital asset application scenarios and token economy models, represented by NFTs, into the public chain system effectively.

- Our aim is to create a sustainable ecosystem in Web 3.0, allowing utility tokens to effectively play their role in promoting the development of virtual and real-world economies, while avoiding mere financial speculation, and instead, encouraging long-term thinking.
+ Our aim is to create a sustainable ecosystem in Web3, allowing utility tokens to effectively play their role in promoting the development of virtual and real-world economies, while avoiding mere financial speculation, and instead, encouraging long-term thinking.

 The previous focus of NFT applications at the creative, and underlying blockchain and L2 level, has resulted in a lack of sustainable development capacity for numerous NFT applications.
 The lack of an infrastructure platform that can provide true commercial-level support for NFTs is the key issue.
-As a result, NFT progress in the commercial field has been slow, and enterprise-level applications transitioning from Web 2.0 to Web 3.0 have stalled.
+As a result, NFT progress in the commercial field has been slow, and enterprise-level applications transitioning from Web2 to Web3 have stalled.

 The most common issues include unstable operation of commercial applications, contradictions between efficiency and security, high development and operation costs, lack of guaranteed cross-domain asset rights and atomicity, and a severe shortage of commercial middleware modules.

-Uptick Network's core technical team has experienced the full cycle from Web 1.0 to Web 3.0, and has rich experience in research, development, and operation of commercial-grade infrastructure and applications.
+Uptick Network's core technical team has experienced the full cycle from Web1 to Web3, and has rich experience in research, development, and operation of commercial-grade infrastructure and applications.
 We are building Uptick Network to provide technical support, one-stop solutions, and an ecosystem development platform for NFT-related commercial applications.
-The aim is to construct a Web 3.0 ecosystem application system based on commercial-grade NFT infrastructure and services.
+The aim is to construct a Web3 ecosystem application system based on commercial-grade NFT infrastructure and services.

 **Philosophy**